stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 ## Credits

-Developed by TÂCHES for systematic, high-quality Claude Code workflows.
+Developed by TÂCHES for systematic, high-quality OpenCode workflows.

 ---